 Here is a last-minute set of checklists to help ease you into your tiny seat on that big silver bird.

 I can hear the engines revving up already.
 Oh, what a thrilling sound.
-Then we bounce down the runway,
+Suddenly we're going, bouncing down the runway,

 clank of the wheel assemblies being retracted into the belly of the bird gives us a short shudder.
 She smoothes

 out as we rise into the Luft above the clouds, to arrive tomorrow at a distant place on

 our third sphere.
 Ah, the genius of the Wright brothers, Orville and Wilbur.